|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 Between 1405 and 1433, Yongle or Yung-Lo Emperor (Ming Chengzu, i.e., Zhu Di) and Ming Emperor Xuande (Ming Xuanzong, i.e., Zhu Zanji) dispatched seven great naval expeditions into the Indian Ocean.
 The Chinese history recorded that the largest ships, the 'bao chuan' or "treasure ships", were 440 feet long and possessed nine masts, bigger than the British warships that invaded China later.
 Recent revellation speculate that Zheng Heh might have already visited the Cape of Good Hope, Australia and the New World before the Europeans did and that the later Europeans had conducted seafarring trips on basis of world maps drawn by Chinese in the first place.
 Zheng Heh's voyage was earlier than Columbus's America sailing by 87 years, earlier than Vasco da Gama's sailing to India by 93 years, and earlier than Fernando Magellan's sailing to Philipines by 116 years.
 Gavin Menzies, a retired British submarine commander, said that "Zheng He was the first man completing the first circumnavigation of the globe one century earlier than Ferdinand Magellan during 1519-1522" and that "many academics not just in China but also on the West Coast of the US believe he found North America and Australia during a two-year odyssey which began in 1421."
 Mr Menzies told BBC News Online: "It's virtually impossible to still argue that Columbus discovered America, that Cook found Australia or that Magellan was the first to circumnavigate the world.
 You have to be a crank nowadays to believe that."
 Mr Menzies published his book 1421: The Year China Discovered The World on Nov 4th 2002.
 (See http://news.bbc.co.uk/2/hi/science/nature/2349929.stm. )

 There was speculation about Zheng Heh's Centra Asia origin.
-While 'Ma' surname had long existed in China before the spread of Islam, Scholar Luo Xianglin did cite the records of the name 'Ma-ha-zi' among Zheng Heh's father and grandfather as a proof that their ancestors were devout Muslims.
+While 'Ma' surname had long existed in China before the spread of Islam, Scholar Luo Xianglin did cite the records of the name 'Ma-ha-zi' among Zheng Heh's father and grandfather as proof that their ancestors were devout Muslims.
 'Ma-ha-zi' was a title for those Muslims who successfully paid pilgrimage to Mecca in the ancient times.
-There is, however, no record to ascertain the Zheng Heh ancestry in the official chroicles.
+There was, however, no record to ascertain the Zheng Heh ancestry in the official chroicles.
 A Japanese scholar, Uesugi Senon, cited a family lineage book discovered in 1983 purportedly inside of the "nationalities palace museum" next to the Forbidden City to prove that Zheng Heh was a descendant of a Mongol prince [king] who had relocated from possibly Central Asia.
 While still a boy of ten years old, Zheng Heh (Zheng He), originally surnamed 'Ma' (a popular Muslim name in northwest China that was thought to have been appropriated from the first syllable of Mohammed), was taken over by the Ming armies which campaigned against the Mongol remnants in today's Yunnan Province, Southwest China.
-Ming General Fu Youde, Lan Yue and Mu Ying led the expedition to Southwestern China in AD 1381, eliminated the last Mongol strongholds, and imprisoned and castrated lots of enemy, including Zheng Heh.
-They delivered Zheng Heh to King of Yan, Zhu Di.
+Ming General Fu Youde, Lan Yue and Mu Ying led the expedition to Southwestern China in AD 1381, eliminated the last Mongol strongholds, and imprisoned and castrated lots of enemy troops and civilians, including Zheng Heh.
+The Ming dynasty records extensively carried passages on castration in Southwest China.
+They delivered Zheng Heh to the King of Yan, Zhu Di.
 After Zhu Di deposed his nephew emperor, Zheng Heh was conferred the post of "nei guan jian" eunuch in AD 1404.
 Zhu Di changed Zheng Heh's last name to Zheng from Ma.
-The same Japanese scholar had cited Zheng Heh's family descendant in stating that it was due to Zheng Heh's contribution to a war fought around Zhen-cun Village that he was conferred the said surname.
+The same Japanese scholar had cited Zheng Heh's family descendant in stating that it was due to Zheng Heh's contribution to a war fought around the Zhen-cun Village that he was conferred the said surname.

 Zheng4 He2's Trip To the Western Seas